-A place where you hangout watching the NFL with friends, movie night with the kids or catch up on your favorite episodes.
-The Living Room could be harboring a blend of toxic chemicals that you’re not even aware of.
+A place where you hang out watching the NFL with friends, movie night with the kids or catch up on your favourite episodes.
+The Living Room could be harbouring a blend of toxic chemicals that you’re not even aware of.

 “The following products are just a few that are so toxic that they should be disposed of in a toxic waste dump: Floor care products, Furniture polish, Window cleaners and Bug spray”(Source: Water Pollution Control Federation)

-Air fresheners, candles and furniture polish are just some of the tings that can affect your indoor air quality.
+Air fresheners, candles and furniture polish are just some of the things that can affect your indoor air quality.

 Toss it out